EGI-Federation/documentation/content/en/_index.md

 <!-- markdown-link-check-enable-->

-We do a contributions workflow on GitHub.
-New users are always welcome!
+We use a GitHub contributions workflow, new authors are always welcome!
 {{% /blocks/feature %}}

 <!-- markdown-link-check-disable -->